 It's rare, but your compass can come a cropper and be almost 180 degrees out.
 Find out why 'reversed polarity' happens and how you can avoid it.

-GPS and satnav devices are becoming more and more common, and while they're a great navigational tool you still need to know how to navigate and how to make the best
+GPS and smartphone devices are now commonly used, and while they're a great navigational tool you still need to know how to navigate and how to make the best of them.

 Route cards - a note of where you are intending to go - can be an invaluable aid if you don't turn up, giving rescuers a good idea of where to look for you.